rht-labs/ubiquitous-journey/README.md

 There are two main components to this repository:

 1. `Ubiquitous Journey` - Contains all the tools, collaboration software and day2ops to be deployed on Red Hat OpenShift.
 This includes chat applications, task management apps and tools to support CI/CD workflows and testing.
 For the complete list and details: [What's in the box?👨](docs/whats-in-the-box.md)
-2. An example application called `pet-battle` - to show you how the UJ structure can be used to implement GitOps for a simple three tiered app stack.
+2. An demo application called [`pet-battle`](https://github.com/petbattle) that shows you how to use the UJ structure with a three tiered application stack.

 Each part can be used independently of each other but sequentially they create a full stack.

 ## How do I run it? 🏃‍♀️

 If you already have an ArgoCD instance running and you want just want to add the tooling to it, [move to part 2](docs/bootstrap-argocd.md#tooling-for-application-development-🦅) in the docs.